 It is essential that you get a properly signed vehicle title during the transaction.
 This is the paper that says you own the car.
 Depending on your state you may also need a bill of sale or receipt.
 You will need these forms and paperwork to properly register the car in your name.
 Appropriate inspection paperwork and proof of insurance may be required by your state to complete the registration as well.

 Some Final Money Saving Tips…

 Whether you buy your used car from a dealer or private seller, you may want to consider an extended warranty to protect your investment.
 For many people an extended warranty is an excellent idea.
 It’s like insurance.
 If you think you may want to purchase an extended warranty, get a quote from a reputable third party like Warranty Direct.
 Armed with this information you can protect yourself from getting overcharged by used car dealers trying to sell you one of their products.

 Remember, after you own a car you are required by law to keep it properly insured.
 Since insurance payments are a permanent expense, you owe it to yourself to get the best deal possible.
-You can use the internet to get an insurance quote directly from an insurer like Liberty Mutual or you can use a site like US Insurance to get multiple competitive insurance quotes from some of the top names in the insurance business.
+You can use the internet to get an insurance quote directly from an insurer or you can use a site to get multiple competitive insurance quotes from some of the top names in the insurance business.
 Just fill in the simple form to receive accurate quotes direct from the insurance providers.
 You can choose to purchase one of these policies or walk away with no obligation, no fee, and no guilt.
 This is just another quick and easy way to use the internet to shop around for the best price.